Music tracker: Terminology

-A basic drum set could thus be arranged by putting a bass drum at rows 0, 4, 8, 12 etc. of one track and putting some hihat at rows 2, 6, 10, 14 etc. of a second track.
+A basic drum set could thus be arranged by putting a bass drum at rows 0, 4, 8, 12 etc. of one track and putting some hi hat at rows 2, 6, 10, 14 etc. of a second track.
 Of course, bass and hats could be interleaved on the same track, if the samples are short enough.
 If not, the previous sample is usually stopped when the next one begins.
 Some modern trackers simulate polyphony in a single track by setting the "new note action" of each instrument to cut, continue, fade out, or release, opening new mixing channels as necessary.

 A pattern is a group of simultaneously played tracks that represents a full section of the song.
 A pattern usually represents an even number of measures of music composition.

 An order is part of a sequence of patterns that defines the layout of a song.
 Patterns can be repeated across multiple orders to save tracking time and file space.

 There are also some tracker-like programs that utilize tracker-style sequencing schemes, while using real-time sound synthesis instead of samples.
 Many of these programs are designed for creating music for a particular synthesizer chip such as the OPL chips of the Adlib and SoundBlaster sound cards, or the sound chips of classic home computers.

 Tracker music is typically stored in module files where the song data and samples are encapsulated in a single file.
 Several module file formats are supported by popular audio players.
 Well-known formats include MOD, MED, S3M, XM and IT.
 Many of these formats can also be imported into existing trackers, allowing to view arrangement, instrumentation and the use of effect commands.
 This also makes the self-teaching of music composition using trackers easier and allows to extract instruments for later use in own songs, which was very common.